Murder of Peter Weinberger: Apprehension and interrogation

 On August 22, 1956, six weeks after the kidnapping and after the FBI had analyzed over 2 million public records in an attempt to find a handwriting match, a federal probation officer in Brooklyn, New York, found a document in his files with handwriting that matched the unique writing style of the ransom notes' author.
 The defendant in that case was then-31-year-old Angelo LaMarca, who had been convicted of bootlegging in Suffolk and had just completed his term of probation.
 After FBI handwriting experts concluded that LaMarca had written the ransom notes, Nassau County police planned the arrest in a way that was intended to avoid harm to Peter Weinberger if he were still alive.
 The next day, on August 23, police swarmed the homes of LaMarca and all of his close relatives.
 Police arrested LaMarca at his own house as he returned from dropping off his own two children at his parents' house.

 At first, during questioning, LaMarca denied knowing anything about the kidnapping.
 When confronted with the evidence of his handwriting matching the ransom notes, LaMarca attempted to blame the kidnapping on an unknown third party, stating that he had written the notes in jest and that his friends must have taken them from a trash can to frame him for the kidnapping.
 After changing his story several times, LaMarca wrote a 12-page typewritten and signed confession.
-LaMarca admitted to having kidnapped Peter Weinberger at random after driving by and watching his mother place him in a carriage on her patio.
+LaMarca admitted to having kidnapped Peter Weinberger at random after driving by and watching Weinberger's mother place the baby in a carriage on her patio.
 He confessed that on July 5, approximately 24 hours after the kidnapping, he had been scared by press coverage of the kidnapping and subsequently abandoned Peter Weinberger alive in a wooded area by the Northern State Parkway.
 When asked for a motive, LaMarca said that he was $1,800 in debt after buying a refrigerator and storm windows for his house and that he was behind on his car payments.

 After writing his confession, LaMarca was arraigned on charges of kidnapping.
 Afterwards, he attempted to implicate a man named Joe Parisi as his accomplice in the kidnapping.
 After Parisi was arrested and brought into custody, LaMarca recanted his statement implicating Parisi, claiming that he only implicated Parisi to make life difficult for him.
 He then named a man named "Shorty" as his accomplice.
 Detectives were unable to find anyone matching LaMarca's description of his alleged accomplice.